Updated December 2015

-- 5 students from Osborne County are studying at KU Medical Center.
+- 5 students from Osborne County are currently studying at KU Medical Center.

 - 2 Osborne County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- Osborne County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
+- Osborne County is part of the North-Central Medical Education Network with Scott Owings, M.D., a resident of Salina, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 3 KU Medical Center graduates live and/or practice in Osborne County.
+- 4 KU Medical Center alumni live and/or practice in Osborne County.

 - 2 health care providers have been placed in Osborne County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 1 Osborne County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - 2 enrollments in KU Medical Center continuing education/professional development courses and conferences by Osborne County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.